vuejs/core/.github/contributing.md

 This is made possible via several configurations:

 - For TypeScript, `compilerOptions.paths` in `tsconfig.json`
-- Vitest and Rollup share the sae set of aliases from `scripts/aliases.js`
+- Vitest and Rollup share the same set of aliases from `scripts/aliases.js`
 - For plain Node.js, they are linked using [PNPM Workspaces](https://pnpm.io/workspaces).

 ### Package Dependencies